missystar/Went/User-Guide.md

 ![HushSMS](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/HushSMS.png)

 Now press the button "Send PING" and you will be taken to the screen below, through which you can select different types of PING SMS.
 Select the second option `Use Silent Ping (Type 0)` and send it to your own number.
 HushSMS will then send out a Silent SMS (but without the generation of a delivery receipt) to your own number.
-We're working hard on enabling Silent SMS (Type 0) detection.
+We're working hard on enabling Silent SMS detection.

 ![HushSMS-Type0](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/HushSMS-Type0.png)

 ##### Class0 / Flash SMS / Popup SMS / Alert SMS

 This type of SMS is per standard designed to immediately display to the recipient in a pop-up window.
 On most phones such messages cannot be saved.
-This type of SMS is not dangerous and hence we're not up to adding any detection mechanism for this type of SMS which is popping up on your screen anyway.
+This type of SMS is not dangerous.
+Therefore we're adding any detection mechanism for stuff which is popping up on your screen anyway.